 - Soften or fill the appearance of recessed scars

 - Soften or fill in static wrinkles, particularly on the lower face

 Further, Static wrinkles occur around the cheeks and mouth.
 These wrinkles occur due to the skin’s loss of elasticity or collagen.

 What are the considerations and side effects of Botox?

 According to the American Society of Plastic Surgeons, Botox is safe.
 As a result, about 6.7 million procedures were carried out in 2015.
-But, the treatment comes with temporary side effects, which go away over timeSome side effects include:
+But, the treatment comes with temporary side effects, which go away over timeSome.
+Side effects include:

 Pain, bruising, bleeding, swelling, redness, or Numbness

-Further, Botox treatments may not work due to the antibodies that work against the toxin.
+Further, Botox treatments may not work due to the antibodies against the toxin.
 Also, Plastic surgeons advise patients not to massage the injected area after a Botox treatment.
 Rubbing or massaging may spread the toxin to other areas of the skin.